gifford-lab/caffe-cnn/README.md

 ```

 #### Test
 First, from all the model files saved across different trials and iterations, the one with best validation accuracy will be picked.
-Then input the test data into this model go generate prediction output.
+Then input the test data into this model to generate prediction output.
 All the ouput in test phase are under /$model_topdir$/$modelname$/$model_batchname$/best_trial/

 ```
 python run.py test param.list